The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Results based on nonparametric emission-line measurements

-We notice $m^{\prime}_{\rm [NII],[OII]}$ given by non-parametric measurements is considerably larger than that given by Gaussian measurements (still it is significantly different from the values predicted by the F99 curve).
-For comparison, in Table~\ref{tab:npp_com} we also list the results given by the Gaussian measurements using the same sample that was selected by the S/N cuts on non-parametric measurements. {These Gaussian results also show some differences from those in the main paper, which could be due to the fact that the sample here was not selected using the S/N cuts on Gaussian measurements.} While the non-parametric fluxes are in good agreement with Gaussian fluxes, the non-parametric flux uncertainties are overall higher.
+We notice $m^{\prime}_{\rm [NII],[OII]}$ given by nonparametric measurements is considerably larger than that given by Gaussian measurements (still it is significantly different from the values predicted by the F99 curve).
+For comparison, in Table~\ref{tab:npp_com} we also list the results given by the Gaussian measurements using the same sample that was selected by the S/N cuts on nonparametric measurements. {These Gaussian results also show some differences from those in the main paper, which could be due to the fact that the sample here was not selected using the S/N cuts on Gaussian measurements.} While the nonparametric fluxes are in good agreement with Gaussian fluxes, the nonparametric flux uncertainties are overall higher.
 Recalling the test on measurement uncertainties in Appendix~\ref{appendix}, we suspected the difference is mainly driven by the systematically higher non-parametric flux uncertainties.
-Indeed, once we replaced the non-parametric uncertainties with the Gaussian uncertainties, but still using the non-parametric fluxes, the resulting slopes were lowered.
+Indeed, once we replaced the nonparametric uncertainties with the Gaussian uncertainties, but still using the nonparametric fluxes, the resulting slopes were lowered.
 Since the Gaussian uncertainties reported by MaNGA were well tested and calibrated while the non-parametric uncertainties were not \citep{westfall2019,belfiore2019}, we consider the Gaussian results to be more trustworthy.

 Finally, how the different emission-line fitting methods will affect our results statistically is beyond the scope of the current paper.
 Still we think it is important to fully test this point in future works and apply our slope-measuring method to other large astronomical data sets.